ethereum-optimism/optimism/specs/rollup-node.md

 - If `currentL1 == refL1`, then `refL2` was built on a canonical L1 block:
   - Find the next L1 block (it may not exist yet) and return `(refL2, nextRefL1)` as the starting point of the re-derivation.
-    - It is necessary to ensure that no L1 re-org occured during this lookup, i.e. that `nextRefL1.parent == refL1`.
+    - It is necessary to ensure that no L1 re-org occurred during this lookup, i.e. that `nextRefL1.parent == refL1`.
     - If the next L1 block does not exist yet, there is no re-org, and nothing new to derive, and we can abort the process.
 - Otherwise, if `refL2` is the L2 genesis block, we have re-orged past the genesis block, which is an error that requires a re-genesis of the L2 chain to fix (i.e. creating a new genesis configuration) (\*)
 - Otherwise, if either `currentL1` does not exist, or `currentL1 != refL1`, set `refL2` to `parentL2` and restart this
   algorithm from step 2.
   - Note: if `currentL1` does not exist, it means we are in a re-org to a shorter L1 chain.
   - Note: as an optimization, we can cache `currentL1` and reuse it as the next value of `nextRefL1` to avoid an extra lookup.